acatighera/omniture_client/README.markdown

 ## Omniture Client for Sinatra (or other ruby web framework)
 This gem works with any ruby web framework.
 However, some of the functionality like server-side tracking is only implemented for Rails.
-Here is an example of using Omniture Client to track a Sinatra app.
+Here is an example using Omniture Client to track a Sinatra app.
     # application.rb
     require 'omniture_client'